 - Some policies do not have an annual claim limit so you can claim for multiple conditions in a year should you need to

 - Does not offer lifetime cover for chronic conditions

 - Have to self-fund conditions after 12 months or once the condition limit is reached

 Alternatives to time-limited pet insurance

 There are 3 other types of pet insurance and we summarise the key differences in the table below.
 Some providers also offer public liability pet insurance which protects you against legal action in the event that your dog bites somebody or damages property.
 Most pet insurance premiums offer this cover as standard, however, a public liability-only policy does not cover your dog for any illness or injuries that it sustains.

-- Lifetime Pet insurance - the most comprehensive pet insurance policy as it covers your pet for the duration of its life.
-There are two different types of lifetime pet insurance, annual limit per condition and annual lifetime cover.
+Lifetime pet insurance is the most comprehensive pet insurance policy as it covers your pet for the duration of its life.
+There are two different types of lifetime pet insurance, annual limit per condition and annual limit lifetime cover.
 Annual limit per condition cover insures your pet for a set amount per condition per year.
 The limit then renews annually for the lifetime of the pet.
-Annual lifetime cover insures your pet for a set amount for the duration of its life, once this limit is reached any treatment will need to be self-funded.
+Annual limit lifetime cover insures your pet for a set amount per policy year, this means you can claim for multiple conditions up to the policy limit.
+Once this limit has been reached any treatment will need to be self-funded.

 For more information on lifetime pet insurance, read our article 'Lifetime pet insurance explained'.